Cathy Osten: 2012

 Osten beat Representative Tom Reynolds to win the primary for State Senate.
 Senator Edith Prague, SEIU, American Federation of Teachers (AFT) endorsed Osten.

 The 2012 Senate race included multiple debates.
-In these debates there was much discussion on job creation, union intervention and the role of government.
+In these debates, there was much discussion on job creation, union intervention and the role of government.

-In November 2012 Osten won the 19th Senatorial district by 51 to 49%.
+In November 2012, Osten won the 19th Senatorial district by 51 to 49%.

 2013

-In November 2013 Osten earned her third term as Sprague's First Selectman over her previous Democratic Selectman Buddy Meadows.
-During the campaign there was nepotism claims as Osten laid off her opponents son while keeping her son-in-law's part time position in same department.
+In November 2013, Osten earned her third term as Sprague's First Selectman over her previous Democratic Selectman Buddy Meadows.
+During the campaign, there were nepotism claims as Osten laid off her opponent's son while keeping her son-in-law's part-time position in the same department.
 She also cut hours for the Senior Center Director, Buddy Meadows, after he announced his candidacy for Osten's town job.
-In 2017, Osten was assaulted by her son-in-law who, “had pushed an elderly female to the ground, spit on her and kicked her in the back.”
+In 2017, Osten was assaulted by her son-in-law, who "had pushed an elderly female to the ground, spit on her and kicked her in the back."

 2015

-In November 2015 Osten earned her fourth term as Sprague's First Selectman over Dennison.
+In November 2015, Osten earned her fourth term as Sprague's First Selectman over Dennison.
 Osten received a 6% increase in pay and has received three government compensations since 2012.
 The current salary for the full-time job of first selectman is a modest $43,901, with an additional travel stipend.
 She also receives a state pension of $54,174 for her years of service as a Connecticut corrections officer and $28,000, plus expenses, for her part-time job as state senator.

 2019

 On June 6, 2018, voters in a townwide referendum rejected by a 280-52 margin a combined $9.4 million education and general government budget that would have required a three-mill tax increase.
 Osten is focused on stabilizing Sprague's finances after addressing $1 million deficit.
-“It’s left us with a significant problem,” First Selectman Cathy Osten said.
-“We have a negative fund balance, and we haven’t paid off all the bills.”
+"It's left us with a significant problem," First Selectman Cathy Osten said.
+"We have a negative fund balance, and we haven't paid off all the bills."
 The town's fund balance — its savings account — ended the fiscal year on June 30, 2018, a little more than $1 million in the red.